CONTEXT/BACKGROUND OF THE PROJECT

 community can impact upon students’ health and wellbeing, and that learning and health are linked.

-Due to this reason, the “Whole-school Approach” for Youth with migrant background” (WAY) project aims at:
+Due to this reason, the “Whole-school Approach” for Youth with migrant background” (WAY) project aimed at:

 - To produce a very first research work that will be published as a scientific paper on the “Health Promotion International” journal by the Oxford University Press on the whole-school